-The Board's Audit Committee is comprised of George M. Constantinides, Roger G. Ibbotson, Abbie J. Smith, and Ingrid M. Werner.
+The Board's Audit Committee is comprised of George M. Constantinides, Roger G. Ibbotson, Abbie J. Smith, and Ingrid M. Werner (effective March 28, 2019).
 The Audit Committee for the Board oversees the Fund's accounting and financial reporting policies and practices, the Fund's internal controls, the Fund's financial statements and the independent audits thereof and performs other oversight functions as requested by the Board.
 The Audit Committee for the Board recommends the appointment of the Fund's independent registered public accounting firm and also acts as a liaison between the Fund's independent registered public accounting firm and the full Board.
-There were two Audit Committee meetings held for the Fund during the fiscal year ended October 31, 2020.
+There were two Audit Committee meetings held for the Fund during the fiscal year ended October 31, 2018.

-The Board's Nominating Committee is comprised of George M. Constantinides, Douglas W. Diamond, Darrell Duffie, Roger G. Ibbotson, Myron S. Scholes, Abbie J. Smith, and Ingrid M. Werner.
+The Board's Nominating Committee is comprised of George M. Constantinides, Darrell Duffie (effective March 28, 2019), Roger G. Ibbotson, Edward P. Lazear, Myron S. Scholes, Abbie J. Smith, and Ingrid M. Werner (effective March 28, 2019).
 The Nominating Committee for the Board makes recommendations for nominations of disinterested and interested members on the Board to the disinterested Board members and to the full board.
 The Nominating Committee evaluates a candidate's qualification for Board membership and the independence of such candidate from the Advisor and other principal service providers.
-The Nominating Committee did not meet during the fiscal year ended October 31, 2020.
+The Nominating Committee met twice during the fiscal year ended October 31, 2018.

-The Strategy Committee is comprised of Gerard K. O'Reilly, Douglas W. Diamond, Myron S. Scholes, and Darrell Duffie.
+The Strategy Committee is comprised of Douglas W. Diamond, Edward P. Lazear, Myron S. Scholes, and Darrell Duffie (effective March 28, 2019).
 At the request of the Board or the Advisor, the Strategy Committee (i) reviews the design of possible new series of the Fund, (ii) reviews performance of existing Portfolios of the Fund, and discusses and recommends possible enhancements to the Portfolios' investment strategies, (iii) reviews proposals by the Advisor to modify or enhance the investment strategies or policies of each Portfolio, and (iv) considers issues relating to investment services for each Portfolio of the Fund.
-There were three Strategy Committee meetings held for the Fund during the fiscal year ended October 31, 2020.
+There were four Strategy Committee meetings held for the Fund during the fiscal year ended October 31, 2018.